Milford Sound is an accessible unique fiord in the southwest of New Zealand’s South Island.

-I would highly recommend you allow the time to visit Fiordland National Park when you travel the South Island – specifically to visit the more accessible Milford Sound.
+I highly recommend you take the time to visit Fiordland National Park when you travel the South Island – specifically to visit the more accessible Milford Sound.

-what to bring with you – to make your visit to Milford Sound and West Coast more enjoyable there are two essential items!
+What to bring with you – to make your visit to Milford Sound and West Coast more enjoyable?

 1) Rain jacket – Fiordland National Park enjoys 7 meters of rain per year – you can’t have a rainforest without it!

-2) insect repellent – The West Coast also enjoys an unrivalled reputation for huge numbers of the biggest, bad-ass, Sandfly’s in New Zealand – perhaps the world?
+2) Insect repellent – The West Coast also enjoys an unrivaled reputation for huge numbers of the biggest, bad-ass, Sandfly’s in New Zealand – perhaps the world?

 Yes, Sandfly’s do bite.

 Fiordland truly is an unforgettable place… 🙂

 Like many unique scenic areas in the world that are worth visiting – I’m sure you will find…

 ” The Journey To Milford Sound is as equally Spectacular as the Destination.”